 In order to lengthen the straights both entering and leaving each corner, we need time that we spend transitioning from fully upright to maximum lean to be as short as possible.
 The give and take is that we need this to happen over the shortest length of racetrack without upsetting the chassis.
-It's amazing what a fraction of a second can do here.
-For example, if the turn in for a given corner begins when you are traveling 60 miles per hour, that equates to about 90 feet per second.
-If you can go from upright to full lean 0.3 seconds quicker

-(many riders can shave more time) then you get to extend your straightaway by 27 feet (about 4 bike lengths).
-This is a big deal when it comes to dropping your lap times!
+It's amazing what a fraction of a second can do.
+For example, if the turn in for a given corner begins when you are traveling 60 miles per hour that equates to about 90 feet per second.
+If you can complete your trip to full lean in 0.3 seconds quicker (many riders can shave more time in most corners) then you get to extend your straightaway by 27 feet (about 4 bike lengths).

-When it comes to initialing turns quickly and precisely, riders need to first have an early and clear vision of their trajectory at the apex.
-Moving your eyes and scanning ahead helps immensely.
-Together with this vision, riders must have the confidence to physically turn the bike with precision (as opposed to a slow roll into the turn).
+When it comes to initialing turns quickly and precisely, riders need to have an early and clear vision of their trajectory at the apex.
+Just as important is the confidence to turn the bike with precision (as opposed to a slow roll into the turn).
 To create this confidence, the motorcycle must have completely stable chassis geometry.
-Without a stable front end, riders cannot accurate gauge the amount of force the front end can take.
-This is where your initial inputs really come into play.
+This is where your initial inputs come into play.

 At the end of the straight, the brake and throttle should be treated as a single control.
 Just like we don't want to "kick" the tire, we similarly don't slam the throttle shut or grab the brakes.
-As the throttle is rolled off the brake should be applied at the same time.
-This eliminates gaps between throttle and brake and creates the fastest/smoothest transition from acceleration to braking.
+As the throttle is rolled off the brake is applied at the same time.
+This eliminates gaps between throttle and brake and creates the fastest transition from acceleration to braking.
 This is all done without upsetting the chassis, and it's all over in the first few tenths of a second.
 This simultaneous roll off and brake application should be a part of your riding tool box that is consistent in every entrance.

 As long as you get this first 5% correct, the rest of the brake zone is easy.
-If you stab the controls too quickly, the forks start wallowing and you suffer from inconsistent grip and varying chassis geometry.
+If you stab the controls too quickly, the forks start moving and you suffer from inconsistent grip and varying chassis geometry.
 If you apply them too slowly then you'll consume too much of the true braking zone and will have to start the whole process earlier in order to make the apex.
-This is the give & take that riders must consider.
-Riders need to create a repeatable process that they use every time.